kisashin/Cris/README.md

-USE [SiniestrosWp];
-GO
+-- Los 10 deben tener fecha
+SELECT COUNT(*) AS contabilizados
+FROM historicomovimientos
+WHERE Fechacontabilizacion IS NOT NULL
+  AND fechacargue >= CAST(GETDATE() AS DATE);

+-- Y no debe quedar ninguno pendiente
+SELECT COUNT(*) AS pendientes
-DELETE FROM historicomovimientos WHERE archivocargue LIKE 'prueba%';
+FROM historicomovimientos
+WHERE Fechacontabilizacion IS NULL;

+-- Detalle por lado
+SELECT hi.Aval, hm.Fechacontabilizacion, COUNT(*)
-DELETE FROM archivoAsientoAvalXml;
+FROM historicomovimientos hm
+JOIN historico_inicial hi ON hi.Llavesiniestro = hm.Llavesiniestro
+WHERE hm.fechacargue >= CAST(GETDATE() AS DATE)
+GROUP BY hi.Aval, hm.Fechacontabilizacion;

+-- Archivos generados
+SELECT 'Aval' origen, familia, tipoMovimiento, nombreArchivo, cantidadLineas FROM archivoAsientoAvalXml
+UNION ALL
-DELETE FROM archivoAsientoCardifXml;
+SELECT 'Cardif', familia, tipoMovimiento, nombreArchivo, cantidadLineas FROM archivoAsientoCardifXml;
-DELETE FROM archivoReporteAvalExcel;
-DELETE FROM controlcierreaval;
-DELETE FROM tmp_repavalcierre;
-DELETE FROM historicomov_aval;
-DELETE FROM tmpsiniestros;
-DELETE FROM HistoricoasientosPru;
-GO

--- Debe dar 0
+-- Que la marca quedo limpia
-SELECT COUNT(*) FROM historicomovimientos WHERE Fechacontabilizacion IS NULL;
+SELECT COUNT(*) FROM historicomovimientos WHERE marcaavalpos IS NOT NULL;
-SELECT COUNT(*) FROM controlcierreaval;